 cc) If the acquisition is made by means of a public invitation to all shareholders to submit offers to sell, the company shall set a purchase price range per share within which offers to sell may be submitted.
-The purchase price per share to be paid by the company (excluding incidental expenses), which the company determines on the basis of the offers to sell received, may not exceed or fall below the arithmetic mean of the closing auction prices of shares in the company in the Xetra trading system of the Frankfurt dd) If significant price movements occur after the publication of a public purchase offer or a public invitation to submit offers to sell, the public purchase offer or the public invitation to submit offers to sell can be adjusted.
+The purchase price per share to be paid by the company (excluding incidental expenses), which the company determines on the basis of the offers to sell received, may not exceed or fall below the arithmetic mean of the closing auction prices of shares in the company in the Xetra trading system of the Frankfurt Stock Exchange on the last three days of trading prior to the day on which the offers to sell are accepted by more than 10% and more than 20% respectively.

+dd) If significant price movements occur after the publication of a public purchase offer or a public invitation to submit offers to sell, the public purchase offer or the public invitation to submit offers to sell can be adjusted.
 In this case, the arithmetic mean of the closing auction prices of shares in the company in the Xetra trading system of the Frankfurt Stock Exchange on the 5th, 4th and 3rd day of trading prior to the public announcement of the adjustment is used to determine the adjusted purchase price or the adjusted purchase price range.
 The 10% or 20% limit for exceeding or falling below the mean amount shall be applied to the adjusted amount.